Skip to content

 And finally, English majors report high levels of satisfaction while in college: they are reading interesting books; discussing them with intelligent, excited peers and professors in small settings; and sharing their own stories.

-English majors become:
+Literature in English majors become:

 • Journalists, writers, editors, poets, translators: producing and distributing new writing